Concerns About PFAS in Pesticides

-New research found extraordinarily high levels of PFAS in common pesticides used on food crops; the crops grown in these fields tested at 100 times the EPA’s lifetime drinking water limit.
-Other research reveals dangerous levels of toxic PFAS in freshwater fish: Eating just one Maryland rockfish could be equivalent to drinking PFAS-tainted water for a month.
+New research found extraordinarily high levels of PFAS in common pesticides used on food crops; the crops grown in these fields tested at thousands of times the EPA’s lifetime drinking water limit.
+Other research reveals dangerous levels of toxic PFAS in Bay fish, oysters, and crabs.

-The PFAS contamination crisis exists across the U.S.—and we must take action at the state level.
+The PFAS contamination crisis demands we must take action at the state level.

-Who will the bill HELP?
+Who will the 2024 bill help?
 Reducing PFAS contaminants in our air, water, and soil will make all Marylanders—children and adults, especially pregnant women—safer.
 Maryland must protect its communities from negative health and environmental impacts.

 The Smart on Pesticides Maryland coalition works to protect Marylanders and the natural systems we depend upon from the toxic impacts of pesticides.
 The Smart on Pesticides Coalition of 112 organizations and businesses is a winning strategy, amplifying all our voices, so Marylanders can win important public health and environmental protections from pesticides in our state.
 The Coalition includes organizations and institutions representing communities, businesses, health care providers, farmers, environmentalists, Waterkeepers, interfaith congregants as well as environmental justice, public health, and wildlife advocates.